-Their ‘room telepresence’ solutions are optimized for conference halls and lecture rooms while ‘personal telepresence’ solutions cater to individuals or small team workspaces.
-None of these categories have products that are particularly wallet-friendly.
-I suppose that's always been a part of the problem with trying to get people on board with video calling.
+Their “room telepresence” solutions are optimized for conference halls and lecture rooms, while “personal telepresence” solutions cater to individuals or small team workspaces.
+None of these categories have products that are particularly wallet friendly.
+That's always been a part of the problem with trying to get people on board with video calling.
 The perception is that it’s just too darn expensive, and in many cases, it's true.
-For small and medium sized businesses that don’t have an enormous communications budget, these solutions often don’t make economic sense.
+For small and medium-sized businesses that don’t have an enormous communications budget, these solutions often don’t make economic sense.

 Enter the Polycom VVX 1500.
 Does it break the misconception that video calling will cost you thousands of dollars?
 Not really.
 With an ~$800 dollar price tag (you can actually pick one up for much less if you shop around), this phone isn’t for everyone.
 Nevertheless, it is still more affordable than many of the other video conferencing hardware solutions available.

-The Polycom VVX 1500 is more than just a 6-line enterprise desk phone.
+The Polycom VVX 1500 is more than just a six-line enterprise desk phone.
 It’s a business multimedia phone, which is another way of saying that among other things, it supports video calling and business applications.
-Weighing in at over 5 pounds, this is easily the biggest and heaviest VoIP phone I’ve ever tested.
+Weighing in at over 5 pounds, this is easily the biggest and heaviest VoIP phone we’ve ever tested.

-Strapped to the back of the phone is the 7 inch touchscreen TFT-LCD.
+Strapped to the back of the phone is the 7-inch touchscreen TFT-LCD.
 Above that is a 2 megapixel camera.
-Users can adjust the angle of the screen and even close it on the phone completely like a clamshell for storage.
+Users can adjust the screen angle and even close it on the phone completely like a clamshell for storage.
 The camera can also be adjusted independently.

-The VVX’s LCD is one of the nicest ones I’ve used on a VoIP phone, and the touchscreen is definitely the most responsive.
+The VVX’s LCD is one of the nicest ones we’ve used on a VoIP phone, and the touchscreen is definitely the most responsive.

 Of course a phone this price supports Polycom’s open API, allowing users to load up their phone with custom applications.
-The VVX 1500 also has an RJ-9 headset port underneath the device next to the 10/100/1000 Ethernet port, and a USB and 3.5 mm port hidden in a compartment on the side.
-The phone can either be powered using Power over Ethernet (PoE) or with a 48V power supply, which you will have to purchase separately.
+The VVX 1500 also has an RJ9 headset port underneath the device next to the 10/100/1000 Ethernet port, and a USB and 3.5 mm port hidden in a compartment on the side.
+The phone can either be powered using Power over Ethernet (PoE) or with a 48v power supply, which you have to purchase separately.

-According to Polycom, the VVX can be powered at under 11W maximum using PoE.
+According to Polycom, the VVX can be powered at under 11w maximum using PoE.
 The phone has a number of settings that you can implement to save energy.
-For example, you can set off-hours modes and timeouts, which turn off the energy consuming functions.
-It also lets you set how sensitive you want the camera to be to motion during different hours of the day so you don’t accidentally turn the screen on when you don’t mean to.
+For example, you can set off-hours modes and timeouts, which turn off the energy-consuming functions.
+It also lets you set how sensitive you want the camera to be to motion during different hours of the day so that you don’t accidentally turn the screen on when you don’t mean to.

-If you happen to be an OnSIP customer, you can use our Polycom boot server to get the latest firmware and register the VVX 1500.
+If you’re an OnSIP customer, you can use our Polycom boot server to get the latest firmware and register the VVX 1500.
 You can find instructions on how to do so here.